yhttp/yhttp/sphinx/tutorials/helloworld.rst

-Install ``yhttp`` if you are not installed it yet. it's highly recommended to use virtual environemnt before that.
+Install ``yhttp`` if you are not installed it yet. it's highly recommended to use virtual environment before that.
 I use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_.

 Create a virtual environment to isolate your hello world application from the